RZZT/website/_structural-documents/funding-committee-terms-of-reference.md

 The Funding Committee consists of:

 - the Company Secretary;
-- one Director appointed by the Directors;
+- one Director appointed by the Directors; and
-- one or more persons who are part of the free software and open source community, as determined by the Directors; and
-- any other person that may be necessary, as determined by the Directors.
+- other persons as determined by the Directors.

 ## Leadership